ZJCODE/principle-alignment/README.md

 {
     "is_violation": true,
     "violated_principle": "1.
 [Radical Inclusion] Anyone may be a part of Burning Man.
 We welcome and respect the stranger.
 No prerequisites exist for participation in our community.", "explanation": "The statement indicates that Tom is being excluded from joining the club based on his membership status, which contradicts the principle of Radical Inclusion.
-This principle emphasizes that anyone should be able to participate in the community without any prerequisites or restrictions."
+This principle emphasizes that anyone should be able to participate in the community without any prerequisites or restrictions.", "rectification":null
 }
 ```